 CMG has approached the large and complex redevelopment of Treasure Island as an opportunity to pioneer innovation in sustainable infrastructure and socially-oriented landscapes.
-The master plan included influential advancements in thinking around large-scale stormwater management as well as pedestrian-oriented streets, among other ideas that became relevant to the city at large.
+The master plan included influential advancements in thinking around large-scale stormwater management as well as pedestrian-oriented streets.

 The landscape design combines both magnificent natural parks and innovative urban spaces.
 Promenades and bike paths provide circulation throughout and promote a pedestrian-friendly environment, enhance the urban fabric, and capitalize on the site’s spectacular setting.
 Biofiltration swales lead to wetlands, filtering stormwater while providing settings for recreation and education.

 The design also proposes innovative strategies for urban agriculture, habitat reconstruction, and environmental stewardship.
 An adaptive approach to sea level rise allows waterfront parks to evolve and create marsh habitat while retaining their purpose as cultural destinations.